DJ Trendsetter: #GOLDSWAG, Dark Aesthetics, 33 (2014)

 In January 2014 Trendsetter announced three albums to be released in 2014.
 During his notable guest mix on BBC Radio 1, he premieres several singles from his upcoming albums "#GOLDSWAG" and "Dark Aesthetics".
 Trendsetter also announced on his Facebook that his best selling trap singles will form compilation entitled "33".

 "Theology", "Legacy", "Vivat, Crescat, Floreat" (2017-present)

 In 2017 Mark Holiday released most of his music catalog in series of album releases in all download and streaming sites.
-Current (March 30-th) stats shows that he's music got more than 5 million plays on Spotify, and 35+k subscribers on Shazam (service),.
+Current (March 30-th) stats shows that he's music got more than 5 million plays on Spotify, and 35+k subscribers on Shazam.